schimi-dev/schi-template-app/README.md

 This only occurs with `next dev`.

 This seems to have been fixed within one of the `13.4.13-canary` versions.

+### Errors in `generateMetadata()` do not seem to be caught by `error.tsx`
+It seems that `error.tsx` is not able to catch errors thrown inside `generateMetadata()`.
+This can be tested e.g. when an invalid MongoDB ObjectId is present as path param of a route that fetches data for that ObjectId in its `generateMetadata()` function.

+### Strange bug probably related to focusing an `input` of a `form` too early after a page is loaded/mounted

+When an input inside a form is focused while the browser is still loading/hydrating and that form is then submitted (via fetch and `e.preventDefault()`), `router.refresh()` is not executed/completed until further interaction with that page/input is done.
+If `router.refresh()` is called inside of a transition, all state updates inside that transition are not executed/completed until further interaction with that page/input is done.
+Thus, the transition has `isPending` being true.
+There are different UI actions that might lead to the state changes suddenly being applied like clicking on the page/input or hovering a Link component from `next/link`.
+However, this could not be reproduced consistently accross different applications and scenarios of how Links, Layouts and Pages are structured.

+Similarly, when an input inside a form is focused while the page is still loading/hydrating, using Server Actions inside React Server Components to submit that form might not update the page when `revalidatePath()` is called in that Server Action.
+When hovering a Link (`next/link`) the UI state gets finally updated.
+When that problem occurrs, the `useFormStatus()` sometimes has `pending` remaining `true` after form submission, but most of the times `pending` of `useFormStatus()` becomes `false` again after the form submission.
+Regardless, in both cases the data is stale until hovering a Link (`next/link`).

+These two problems behave similarly, and are reproducible especially with focusing an input immediately after a hard reload in the browser.
+However, it is hard to consistently reproduce them and thus to detect every scenario where this might occurr.

 ## App Router - Features